monatemedia/docker-engine-on-linux/README.md

 ## Publish Your First Project

 If you have not as yet created your own project you want to publish, you can create a new project on your local computer.
 Open a terminal in the location where you intend to create the application's file folder.
-There is no need to manually create the folder, as the process will create the folder for you.
+There is no need to manually create the folder, as the process will create the project folder for you.

 Create a new JavaScript project with Vite.